 Decisions on the Specific Purpose (Lyttelton Port) Zone provisions will be made through the Lyttelton Port Recovery Plan process.
-Any decision made in relation to the proposed Christchurch Replacement District Plan, and in any associated hearing process, cannot be inconsistent with the content of this Recovery Plan once it is approved by the Minister.
-If you wish your views on these provisions to be heard, you should provide written comments to the Minister for Canterbury Earthquake Recovery on the draft Lyttelton Port Recovery Plan.
+Any decision made in relation to the proposed Christchurch Replacement District Plan, and in any associated hearing process, cannot be inconsistent with the content of this recovery plan once it is approved by the Minister.
+If you wish your views on these provisions to be heard, you must submit on the Lyttelton Port Recovery Plan.